Felon in Possession of a Firearm Criminal Lawyer

 Narcotic drug addicts

-Anyone convicted of two or more misdemeanor brandishing a weapon convictions.
+Anyone convicted of two or more misdemeanors brandishing a weapon conviction.

 Understanding the Limited Scope of the Fourth Amendment for Convicted Felons